The (Anti-)EDR Compendium

 As the PEB is modifiable by its process, data in it cannot be trusted.

-EDR queries an existing process for its command line:
+EDR queries an existing process for its command line, and usually trusts it blindly:

 ┌────────────────────┐ ┌─────────────────┐